brianr747/platform/CONTRIBUTING.md

 Other areas:

 - Documentation.
-(There isn't even a docs folder at the time of writing!)
+(There isn't even a docs folder at the time of writing!
+"Who let the doc's [sic] out!
+Woof Woof!")
 - Programming best practices experts.
 - SQL experrts.
 - Pricing algorithm experts (for integration of existing libraries).